 The results page shows the three most recently updated records.
 If there are more than three, you can choose Show all results to display them.

 Each time you choose a search result you increase the popularity of the table, and it will appear higher in the results.
 Additionally, the record will be found more quickly if you search for it in the future.

 Headers on sales, purchase, and service documents actually represent different document types, such as quotes, invoices, and orders.
 Headers are treated as if they were tables.
 If your keyword was found in a line on one of these documents, when you choose the search result the page for the document displays, and not just the line.

 Our partner community is busily developing apps that add capabilities to Business Central.
 The Get from Microsoft AppSource section lists apps for Business Central that are available on Microsoft AppSource and are related to the keyword you searched for.

-We have shown Tell Me to a range of stakeholders, noted the questions that they had in common, and turned our notes into a list frequently asked questions.
-If you're interested, see Tell Me FAQ.
+We've shown search to a range of stakeholders, noted the questions that they had in common, and turned our notes into a list of frequently asked questions.
+If you're interested, go to Tell Me FAQ.